 Your question is legit but historically, adding HTTPS to the websites to secure it required additional cost and the process of obtaining a certificate was very complicated.

 But you need not worry about that.

 Now, anyone can secure his/her site by paying zero to a few bucks for SSL certificate that offers encrypted data transfer to their site.
 And, the overall process is simply fool-proof.

 I’m sure that you are excited to know how to get a free SSL certificate.

 But, here you have other bonuses too.
 You will get free CDN (content delivery network), performance booster along with many security features.

 Do you know the best part of this?

 This complete package is available for free.
 Thanks for CloudFlare’s concerted efforts for removing the barriers to protect your site(s) and help to improve its performance.

 In this article, I’m going to explain how to setup Cloudflare Free SSL to secure your site.
 However, for better protection and extended features, you can get one of its premium plans or switch to other SSL certificate providers.

 Important: Let’s Encrypt is another free SSL certificate authority brought to you by the ISRG (Internet Security Research Group), but currently does not support all hosting services.
 You can ask your web host support whether they support Let’s Encrypt or not.

-Otherwise, you can move your website to SiteGround and get Let’s Encrypt SSL and CloudFlare CDN (Basic) completely free to get improved performance.
+Otherwise, you can move your website to GreenGeeks and get Let’s Encrypt SSL and free CDN to achieve instant performance improvement.

 In your web hosting cPanel, you can activate both these features easily with a few clicks.

 Setup Cloudflare Free SSL to Your WordPress Website

 This starts with signing up a free account with CloudFlare and integrating all the required settings to receive the free SSL and other performance benefits.

 Signing up for Cloudflare